Witley Common

-Witley Common is an area of woodland and heath, close to Witley, Surrey, in the United Kingdom.
-It is part of a much larger Site of Special Scientific Interest.
+Witley Common is an area of woodland and heath, close to Witley, Surrey, England.
+It is part of a much larger Site of Special Scientific Interest, the Thursley, Hankley and Frensham Commons.

-The land has been occupied since the Bronze Age — it features ancient burial mounds which have been dated to this period.
+The land has been occupied since the Bronze Age — it features a group of four bowl barrows which have been dated to this period.
 It has been used as common land by many generations over the centuries — particularly for grazing, turf-cutting and, during the 16th and 17th centuries, for iron workings.